 In July 2000 the MK6 was added to the Transit range.
 It was available in front or rear-wheel drive.
 This enabled buyers to have the choice between a lower loading height and more space, or improved towing and load carrying capabilities.
 The 'Duratorq' diesel engine was introduced.
 Other new features were also fitted, such as the 'Durashift' automatic transmission.
 In 2005, the five millionth Transit rolled off the production line.

 MK 7 2006 - Present

-The Mk7 Transit featured a host of upgrades and improvements.
-The interior was upgraded to make it more comfortable and ergonomic. the New TDCi engines were now avalible, to improve economy and emissions.
-This also marked the start of the Sport Van.
-This featured 'sports' styled trim, racing stripes, large alloy wheels This generation of Transit has gone on to be one of the most popular style of van on sale
+The MK7 Transit featured a host of upgrades and improvements.
+The interior was upgraded to make it more comfortable and ergonomic.
+The New TDCi engines were now available to improve economy and emissions.
+This also marked the start of the Sport Van which featured 'sports' styled trim, racing stripes and large alloy wheels.
+This generation of Transit had gone on to be one of the most popular style of van on sale.

 Custom 2012 - Present

 Halfway though 2012 the Transit range split into two with the introduction of the Transit Custom, a one-tonne vehicle which sits between the little Transit Connect and the regular Transit.
 Available in two wheelbases and a variety of cab styles.